gvhconnect/go4wd-init_2/content/about.md

     sections:
       - title: Productivity
         text: >-
-          Most business is still analog, within a data format that has become digital.
-There is often much room for gains Most business is still analog, within a data framework that is now digital  at the backend.
+          A lot of business is still analog.
+There is often room for gains in Productivity by moving processes and behaviours to digital norms.
-          There is often much room for gains in Productivity by moving processes and behaviours to digital platforms.
+          Powerpoint is an analog hangover.
 This is often low hanging fruit.
       - title: Vision
         text: >-
           llum similique ducimus accusamus laudantium praesentium, impedit